TheRenegadeCoder/sample-programs/archive/m/modula2/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Modula2:

+- Extension: .mod
+- Naming Convention: pascal

+For example, the "Hello World" sample would be named this:

+- HelloWorld.mod

-The following list shares details about what we're using to test all Sample Programs in Modula2.
+The following list shares details about what we're using to test all Sample Programs in Modula2:

 - Docker Image: rzuckerm/modula2
 - Docker Tag: 11.4.0-1